pupil-labs/pupil-docs/user-docs/pupil-capture.md

 ### Notes on calibration accuracy
 In 2D mode, you should easily be able to achieve tracking accuracy within the physiological limits (sub 1 deg visual degrees).
-Using the 3d mode you should achive 1.5-2.5 deg of accuracy.
+Using the 3d mode you should achieve 1.5-2.5 deg of accuracy.

 * Any monocular calibration is accurate only at its depth level relative to the eye (parallax error).
 * Any calibration is only accurate inside the field of view (in the world video) you have calibrated.
 For example: If during your calibration you only looked at markers or natural features (depending on your calibration method) that are in the left half, you will not have good accuracy in the right half.